yoonbuck/seamstress/README.md

 ### Distinguishing navigation events

-You can determine which navigation an event belongs by looking at the `navigationEventToken` property of the `options` parameter passed to event handlers.
+You can store data on the `options` object as needed, but if this isn't sufficient, you can determine which navigation an event belongs by looking at the `navigationEventToken` property of the `options` parameter passed to event handlers.
+This is a unique `Symbol` per navigation, and will be the same for all events fired throughout the process of a navigation.
+For example, you might use this as the key of a `WeakMap` to store additional properties that you can look up in later event handlers.

 ## Error handling